 Links Menu (Blogroll) »Add a Blogroll Link

-You can manage a blogroll (a set of links) using the Links menu in your Dashboard.
-These links will display on your blog if you have added the Links Widget from the Appearance -> Widgets page.
+You can manage a blogroll (a set of links) using the Links menu in the WP Admin section of your Dashboard.
+These links will display on your blog if you have added the Links Widget.

 Add New Links

 In the Name module, add your link text.
-This is the clickable text.
+This is the clickable text that will appear in your blogroll.
 For example, if you add a link to http://amazon.com/, you might type “Amazon” into the Name text box.

 Web Address Module

 In the Web Address module, add the site’s URL, beginning with http://.
 If you browse to the site, you can copy the full URL from your browser’s address bar.
 For Amazon, you’d enter http://amazon.com/.

 In the Description module, add text that describes or explains the link.
 This text will show when visitors hover their cursors over the link.
 For Amazon, you might write something like “Cool place to shop online.”

 Use the Categories module to organize your links into categories.
 For example, if you create links to ford.com, toyota.com, and gm.com, you might assign them to an “Automobiles” category.
 Those links will then display under an “Automobiles” heading on your blog.
 Read more about managing link categories here.

 In the Target module, choose where the link will open when clicked.